whoan/benchmark/docs/AssemblyTests.md

 # Assembly Tests

-The Benchmark library provides a number of functions whose primary purpose in to affect assembly generation, including `DoNotOptimize` and `ClobberMemory`.
+The Benchmark library provides a number of functions whose primary purpose is to affect assembly generation, including `DoNotOptimize` and `ClobberMemory`.
 In addition there are other functions, such as `KeepRunning`, for which generating good assembly is paramount.